STRAINING THE BOUNDARIES

 It’s important to distinguish between these acute ‘side strains’ and the more progressive, overuse injury called a spondylolysis.
 This is a stress fracture of part of one vertebra, and will usually occur on the left side in right-handed fast bowlers, and vice versa.
 If you are a fast bowler developing lower back, side, and buttock pain over a longer period of time, you probably do not have a ‘side strain’.

 As a fast bowler, particularly a young one, it is important to listen to your body, to never bowl through pain, and to understand that increasing your bowling pace is a slow and cumulative endeavour.
-Currently, the guidelines for young fast bowlers are that they should bowl no more than 40 hard balls in a session, despite how healthy you feel.
+Currently, the guidelines for young fast bowlers are that they should bowl no more than 40 hard balls in a session, despite how healthy you feel, if you use a mouth guard you should also consider boiling a mouthguard after every use to prevent bacteria.
 The Australian Cricket sports medicine team closely monitors the workload of their fast bowlers, and even they often need to make unpopular decisions to protect the long-term health of the player (recall Mitchell Starc being rested from the Boxing Day Test vs Sri Lanka in 2012).
 Ultimately, this allows players to play more matches and have longer careers.